 We believe the West Midlands should be the self-made place, with our fantastic educational institutions, industrial heritage and world-leading businesses, we have no excuse.

 We want to bring transformation through new technologies, and to do this we need to invest in our small and medium businesses and in our people and in our communities.

 With Brexit bringing great risks to our future, we desperately need stronger links with Europe and the rest of the world, promoting the best deal for our manufacturing heartland within the Single Market, and making us the place to do business in a modern, welcoming and cohesive society.

 We have much to celebrate: our diverse communities, our young population (the largest in Europe), and the largest student community in the UK.
 Too many of our young people leave too soon.

 30 years of Conservative and Labour Governments have let down the same areas of our region, time after time, we have little reason to expect anything different now.
 They have cut our services to the bone, and are now cutting £4 Billion more up to 2020.
 We want to reverse those cuts, investing in our services that are desperately needed across the region.

 How are we run?

 The West Midlands is run by the Regional Executive; a group of volunteers are who voted by the Members within the Region annually.
-You can find who is on the Regional Executive here, and contact the Executive here.
+You can contact the Executive here.

 The Region follows the West Midlands Regional Constitution (Current version: October 2011), which is available to download here (PDF).